TypingPenguin44/LedCube/README.md

 - A way to solve a "Rubik's cube" on the LedCube
 - Dice and other sensor driven animations flicker if at the tipping point between sides
 - Add a Type-C port and USB-Serial converter for easier programming and charging
 - Web page is atrocious in landscape
+- Properly commenting gfx.cpp...

 ## Small bit about the hardware
 The cube is made of six 30x30mm PCBs but with the LEDs and the PCBs being attached by the edges final dimensions are: 37x37x37mm.